How frequently you should change your air filters might depend on the following:

 - Air pollution levels and construction around the home

 For basic 1"–3" air filters, manufacturers usually direct you to install new ones every 30–60 days.
-If you deal with from light to moderate allergies, you could get a better air filter or get new ones even more frequently.
+If you have from light to moderate allergies, you could get a better air filter or get new ones even more regularly.

-Or, if you live a more remote location or less occupied house (like a vacation house) and there are fewer cars around, yearly could be frequent enough.
+Or, if you live a more remote spot or less occupied house (like a vacation residence) and there are fewer cars around, yearly could be regular enough.

 Here are averages that could help you know how frequently you should get a new air filter at your house:

 - Vacation residence or one occupant and no pets or allergies: every 6–12 months

 - Ordinary suburban residence without pets: every 90 days

 - One dog or cat: every 60 days

 - More than one pet or if anyone has allergies: 20–45 days